-Students should be aware that there are inherent risks associated with participation in the academic and clinical education experiences as a physical therapy student.
+Students should be aware that there are inherent risks associated with participation in academic as a physical therapy student.
+There is a very small risk that students could be injured when in the role of patient simulators.
+Faculty members are licensed physical therapists and will monitor student actions during class.
 Whenever possible, students will be informed of potential risks prior to participating in specific activities.